keypom/keypom-docs/docs/Tutorials/Advanced/daos/introduction.md

 # Introduction
 In this tutorial, you'll learn how to create a seamless DAO registration experience that allows you to easily onboard crypto natives and non-natives into your DAO with just a single Keypom drop!

+---

 ## Background
 DAOs are a raging topic in crypto and offer a vast suite versatile on-chain governance features.
 The problem arises with the barrier to entry for users that aren’t familiar with the specific chain they’re built on top of.
 Users might be very knowledgable in the DAO’s topics but

 1. They might not have wallets or understand how to interact with smart contracts.
-2. To become a DAO member and contribute to the community, they need to submit an [`AddMemberToRole`](https://github.com/near-daos/sputnik-dao-contract#proposal-types) proposal that needs to be approved by an existing quorum of voting members.
+2. To become a DAO member and contribute to the community, an [`AddMemberToRole`](https://github.com/near-daos/sputnik-dao-contract#proposal-types) proposal must be approved by an existing quorum of voting members.

-Both of these act as bottlenecks in attracting new members and getting them up to speed.
+Both of these act as bottlenecks in attracting and onboarding new members.

-Using Keypom, you can create a function call drop with the goal of automatically registering users into a DAO.
+This is where Keypom can help.
+Using a function call drop you can automatically registering users into a DAO.
 For people that have a wallet, this will act as an easy way of registering them with the click of a link.
 For users that don’t have a wallet and are unfamiliar with NEAR, they can be onboarded and registered into the DAO with the same click of a link.
 This solution should have the following requirements:

 - Prospective members don't need an existing wallet to join the DAO.
 - Each invitation is unique, single use, and can only be used by one person.
-- The invitations do not require council to vote and reach a quorum to approve the registrations.
+- The invitations do not require council to vote and reach a quorum for every single registration.
-- The drop is exclusive to your DAO and cannot be used or replicated for malicious purposes.
+- The drop cannot be used for malicious purposes.

-With these requirements met, you will be able to seamlessly register new members into your DAO while maintaining the integrity of your DAO's members.
+With these requirements met, you will be able to seamlessly and automatically register new members into your DAO while maintaining the integrity of your DAO's members.

 In this tutorial, you'll learn how to create this seamless DAO onboarding.